CatoTheYounger97/vitaDB_themes/README.md

 # VitaDB Downloader Themes
-- Themes for VitaDB Downloader https://github.com/Rinnegatamante/VitaDB-Downloader
+- Themes for VitaDB Downloader https://github.com/Rinnegatamante/VitaDB-Downloader.
-- Please see example of theme set ups in the `themes` folder
+- Please see example of theme folder structure in the `themes` folder.
 - Themes can be submitted as a Pull Request or uploaded to #vitadb channel in the Vita Nouva Discord.

 ![2022-09-09-002852](https://user-images.githubusercontent.com/82458228/189445671-6ad165a4-f4b8-40a9-988c-b34f10a144e6.png)

-### Please submit your theme in compliance with the following:
+### Please submit your theme as a `theme.zip` in compliance with the following:

 | Theme Component                 | File Name  | Max File Size     |
 | :---                            |    :---    |              :--- |